 Residents of Grace Oasis USA are provided a Private School education with a Master level teacher that customizes their curriculum based upon their needs and assessment scores.
 Our onsite Private School offers both computer based and text book classes.
 If a resident is age 16 or older, she can participate in GED classes at a local community college, if she wants to earn her GED.
 She can also participate in dual enrollment at that community college to earn college credits.
 We also offer a variety of life skills and enrichment classes.

 Residents of Grace Oasis USA participate in a wide variety of social activities, such as group outings, concerts, educational field trips, overnight retreats, youth group events and more.
 We do our best to incorporate ‘normal’ teenage activities into our program.

-To ensure a safe, healthy transitioning that foster opportunities for survivors to flourish, to become empowered self-sufficient individuals and go on to live full, productive lives.
+- To ensure a safe, healthy transitioning that foster opportunity for survivors to flourish, to become empowered self-sufficient individuals and go on to live full, productive lives.

 8 am Wake up, shower, dress, make beds

 9 am – 10 am Breakfast hour – Residents make their own breakfast in their own kitchen